MamchurAV/CBM/README.md

-CBM
-===
 Canonical Business Model
 ===
+Shortest manifesto:

+"Put fundamental upper ontology as the core of Your domain model, and You'll be unable to make mistake in selecting base entities for Your infomation system"
+---
-Upper-Ontology based, universal Information System Model project.
+Upper-Ontology based, universal Information System project.

 Short history:
 * * *